 Associate Professor of Classics and Comparative Literary Studies

-Hopman served as director of the French Interdisciplinary Group from 2012 to 2017 and currently chairs the Classics Department at Northwestern University.
+Hopman served as director of the French Interdisciplinary Group from 2012 to 2017 and chaired the Classics Department at Northwestern University from 2018 to 2022.
 Honors and fellowships include the John J. Winkler Memorial Prize, a grant from the Loeb Classical Library Foundation, and an AT&T Research Fellowship.
 In early 2015, Professor Hopman was named a Chevalier dans l’Ordre des Palmes Académiques by the French Ministry of Culture.

 At Northwestern she teaches undergraduate and graduate courses on Homer, Athenian tragedy, ancient love poetry, and their reception through contemporary times.
 In both her research and teaching, she asks how the study of the ancient past can contribute to historicize, criticize, and possibly modify the contours of current debates, especially those pertaining to gendered hierarchies and the environmental crisis.